Knowledge Base

 To apply a workflow template to a localization project, you need to have one of these roles:

-• project owner (personal account, organization owner/manager)
+• project owner (personal account or organization owner/manager)

 • project admin